HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Photo showing a leaf of a Howea forsteriana (Kentia Palm).

-In comparison, H. belmoreana has slightly curved leaves with erect stiff leaflets.
-It doesn't do as well in a pot as H. forsteriana because its roots prefer to have less restriction which a plant pot naturally doesn't allow.
+In comparison the Sentry Palm (H. belmoreana) has slightly curved leaves with erect stiff leaflets.
+It doesn't do as well in a pot as the Sentry Palm because its roots prefer to have less restriction which a plant pot naturally doesn't allow.

-For this reason, H. belmoreana tends to more popular as an outdoor garden plant (in subtropical climes only of course!) therefore unless you can provide a deep pot and an out of the way area in your home it might be best to keep with the status quo and pick the Kentia over the Sentry.
+For this reason, H. belmoreana tends to more popular as an outdoor garden plant (in subtropical climates only of course!).
+Therefore unless you can provide a deep pot and an out of the way area in your home it might be best to keep with the status quo and pick the Kentia over the Sentry.

 Close up image showing a leaf of a Howea belmoreana / Sentry Palm